 At Corvian Community School, literacy is the first and most essential goal.
 All students are expected to become proficient in the written and spoken word.
 Language at Corvian is defined broadly to include words, numbers, and the arts.
 We consider all of these to be critical areas of development for students to be truly communicative, and we expect our students to have a deep understanding of all three areas.
 Language is the means by which all other subjects are pursued.
 Reading instruction is not just limited to a short block of time, but is also incorporated throughout the day across the curriculum.
 As a result, students become exposed to a variety of genres of literature, such as fiction, non-fiction, poetry, and songs.

 In the upper elementary grades, students are beginning to "read to learn" as opposed to "learning to read."
-While reading books on their appropriate guided reading levels, they practice reading comprehension skills and strategies and are exposed to a variety of genre.
+While reaidng books on their appropriate guided reading levels, they practice reading comprehension skills and strategies and are exposed to a variety of genres.
 Students are explicitly taught strategies, (including synthesizing, determining importance, inferring, questioning, and metacognition), and are then given multiple opportunities to apply these strategies across genre and curricula.
-Students will also participate in novel studies, literature circles, and book clubs as a means to interact with different pieces of text and to experience the joy of reading.
-In addition, vocabulary and word relationship instruction becomes an integral part of reading workshop to enhance meaning and comprehension of advanced text.
+Students will also participate in groups such as novel studies, literature circles, and book clubs as a means to interact with different pieces of text and to experience the joy of reading.
+In addition, vocabulary and word relationship instruction become an integral part of the reading workshop to enhance meaning and comprehension of advanced text.

 At Corvian Community School, writing is viewed as the counterpart to reading and is woven through the entire curriculum.
 Writing is an act of both discipline and discovery, one that allows children to be self-expressive while exhibiting clear thinking; children are encouraged to write each day.
 There is an emphasis on the writing process throughout our elementary program which includes brainstorming, drafting, editing, revising and publishing.
-Guided by the principles of Lucy Calkins, students experience extensive mini craft lessons and apply the craft to their own writing pieces in a variety of styles and for a variety of purposes.
+Students experience explicit instruction in writing technique in order to apply lessons learned to their own writing pieces in a variety of styles and for a variety of purposes.